liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 In this chapter, we'll explain how to set up a streamlined development environment specifically designed for developing your Liferay Portal.
-Then we'll look consider how to develop plugins with other tools.
+Then we'll consider how to develop plugins with other tools.
 We'll cover the following topics along the way:

 - Developing Apps with Liferay IDE